phillipsv/videojs-rdm-plugin-loader/README.md

 Loads critical RDM Video Cloud plugins.

 ## Usage
 Built to be used with the Brightcove Video Cloud player.
 Should be added at the end of the plugin list while setting up the player on Brightcove.
-The plugins configuration should be available in global variable `window.plugins` on the page.
+The plugins configuration should be available in global variable `window.plugins` on the page where the player is loaded.
 An example JSON is given below.

 ```js
 window.plugins = {